GROWTH OF BREASTFED BABIES

 - If they are regularly sleeping through feedings, and not feeding effectively or efficiently when they do nurse, then again it is possible that they are not getting enough to eat.

 - They could be one of those easygoing babies who doesn’t complain much when hungry, so they are not “demanding” or giving cues that they need more food to grow optimally.

-- If a pacifier is being overused, this can cause a reduction in milk supply.
+- Sometimes pacifier use can lead parents to miss feeding cues which can cause a reduction in milk supply.